HongVince/4TH-PROJECT-SQL-Video-Games/README.md

 ### 3) The Release Year

-The release year of a title provides important insight such as
+The release year of a title provides important insights such as when a genre gained popularity.

 ## Approaches Used

+1) **Data Cleaning:** Involves the inspection of the dataset to ensure the data IS NOT NULL, or missing values.

+       a) Developing a database
+       b) Creating tables to import data ihto

 ## Questions Answered